olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 ([back to main page](../README.md))

+Note: 868/915 MHz ELRS receivers cannot connect with 868/915 MHz mLRS Tx modules using the SX126x LoRa chipset.
+This is because the 868/915 MHz ELRS receivers use the SX127x LoRa chipset, which is incompatible with the SX126x LoRa chipset for the spreading factor used by the mLRS 19 Hz mode.
+In addition, the SX127x does not support the spreading factor which is used for the mLRS 31 Hz mode.

 ## Selected ELRS Receivers ##

 The following receivers are good choices and are recommended if you need to purchase a receiver.
 They support &#8805; 100 mW transmit power, are affordable, and have been validated by the mLRS team.